break-free/aws_infra/README.md

 # Next step
 You should now be able to deploy K8 apps with `kubectl`

-A sample app and with public ingress is provided in `/test app`
+A sample app and with public ingress is provided in `/app`

 # Resource
 * [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/eks-ug.pdf)